 It is a fact that smooth surfaces, analytic dynamical systems, etc, all are "locally linear" almost everywhere (or everywhere).
-So for small-enough perturbations, it is irrelevant how you measure them – F-times-as-big perturbations according to metric #1, are automatically F times as big according to metric #2.
+In other words, for small-enough perturbations, it is irrelevant how you measure them – F-times-as-big perturbations according to metric #1, are automatically F times as big according to metric #2.
 (E.g, for readers who know differential geometry: it does not matter what coordinate system you use on a manifold.
 If you are at a nonsingular point measuring small perturbations, then every smooth coordinate system will agree that an F-times-larger change is an F-times-larger change.)

 The key word is "small."
 Now one might imagine that a perturbation which has comparable effect to the entire invention of democracy, is not a "small perturbation"!
 But think again.
 Blacks are only 11% of the US voting population.
 That's pretty small.
 Yet they exert an effect comparable to the invention of democracy.
 In turn, arguably the entire invention of democracy is a small perturbation to the world-human-interactions dynamical system.
 Why?
 Well, consider, say, Pakistan versus the USA.
 About 300 years ago, they were economically comparable.
 But as of 2002, Pakistan had GDP per capita $1940 (PPP-dollar), versus the USA's $36400, which is 19 times smaller.
 Assume this difference was due to the USA being a democracy for most of that time, while Pakistan wasn't.
 (This oversimplifies greatly, but will suffice for our purposes.)
 In that case, the USA gained its large comparative wealth as a result of an annual exponential growth rate 1.01 times larger than Pakistan's.
 The point is that 1.01 is a small perturbation away from 1.
 History has shown that democracy is not beneficial if it only lasts a few years.
 Only over long time spans, where small advantages are allowed to compound exponentially, do we see the advantages of democracy for improving the human condition.
 So with that view, all of this stuff is a "small perturbation."
 To the extent that view is valid, our methodology (at least assuming we lie at a generic point...) is well justified.